Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_05.md

 {{> DiffBox tutorialName="angular-meteor" step="5.3"}}

-The code is almost the same except for this one change:
+The code is almost the same except for this two changes:

 - Added a link to the parties name display (that link will take us to that party's detailed page)
+- Deleting the div with ng-controller information which will be handled by routes definition (see next)

 Now let's go back to `index.html` and replace the content with the `ui-view` directive: